Ladd Observatory: Timekeeping

 Ladd first received experimental wireless time signals from the Naval Observatory in November 1913.
 The purpose of this experiment was to measure the difference in longitude between Washington, D.C. and Paris.
-Ladd was listening to theses signals in an attempt to measure the difference between D.C. and Providence.
+Ladd was listening to these signals in an attempt to measure the difference between D.C. and Providence.
 The signals were transmitted by the Navy radio facility NAA in Arlington, Virginia.
 In 1915 Brown installed a sophisticated "wireless plant" consisting of a 450 ft antenna strung between a tower on University Hall and another tower on Maxcy Hall.
 The operator's station with transmitting and receiving equipment was located in the basement of Wilson Hall, a building midway between the two towers.
 Primarily intended for engineering instruction and physics experimentation it was also used to receive the time signals from Arlington.

 On November 24, 1916 the transit instrument observations were discontinued and the clocks were instead calibrated by the NAA signals.
 On April 6, 1917 the use of radio time signals was stopped.
 This was due to a US government order to halt the use of radio transmitters and receivers when the U.S. entered the First World War.
-The transit observations resumed on April 10, 1917.
-These calibration observations, using the meridian instrument, continued through October 16, 1919.
+The transit observations, using the meridian instrument, resumed on April 10, 1917.
+During the war Ladd was used as a national training center for Navy navigators.
+The transit observations continued through October 16, 1919.

 A 1930s Hammarlund Comet Pro shortwave radio used to receive time signals.

 Calibration by Naval Observatory time signals from radio station WWV resumed after the war ended.
 These early transmissions were longwave, so called due to the long wavelength.
 Frequencies, and corresponding wavelengths, from 15 kHz to 150 kHz were used.
 These transmissions required special equipment such as the installation at Wilson Hall to receive them.
 By the 1930s it had become common to use a simple and inexpensive shortwave radio of the kind used to receive broadcast programs to receive WWV.
 This type of radio could also be used to receive time signal transmissions from Greenwich, Paris, and Berlin.
 The radio was directly wired to the clock circuits to allow recording the time signals.
+The signals were found to be sufficient for the needs of the general public; only astronomers and clockmakers would have a need for the more accurate time signals provided directly by an observatory.